Albert II of Monaco: Princely activities

-Since his ascension, the Prince has overseen the construction of various community facilities, including social housing, railway infrastructure, educational institutes for the hospitality industry, and secondary education.
-He currently heads an initiative to promote ethical economic activity, criminal liability, the adopting of systems to combat money laundering and organized crime, and the introduction of tax fraud into Monegasque criminal law.
-In 2006, Prince Albert created the Prince Albert II of Monaco Foundation, which continues Monaco's commitment to supporting sustainable and ethical projects around the world.
+Since his ascension, Albert has overseen the construction of various community facilities, including social housing, railway infrastructure, educational institutes for the hospitality industry, and secondary education.
+He currently heads an initiative to promote ethical economic activity, criminal liability, systems to combat money laundering and organized crime, and the introduction of tax fraud into Monegasque criminal law.
+In 2006, Albert created the Prince Albert II of Monaco Foundation, which continues Monaco's commitment to supporting sustainable and ethical projects around the world.
 The foundation's focus has three main objectives: climate change and renewable energy development, combating the loss of biodiversity, and improving universal access to clean water.
-In July 2011, Albert married South African Olympic swimmer Charlene Wittstock.

-On 27 August 2015, Prince Albert apologized for Monaco's role in facilitating the deportation of a total of 90 Jews and resistance fighters to the Nazis in 1942, of whom only nine survived.
+On 27 August 2015, Albert apologized for Monaco's role in facilitating the deportation of a total of 90 Jews and resistance fighters to the Nazis in 1942, of whom only nine survived.
 "We committed the irreparable in handing over to the neighboring authorities women, men, and a child who had taken refuge with us to escape the persecutions they had suffered in France," Albert said at a ceremony in which a monument to the victims was unveiled at the Monaco Cemetery.
 "In distress, they came specifically to take shelter with us, thinking they would find neutrality."

 Between 2006 and 2022, Albert's chief of cabinet was Georges Lisimachio.
-In June 2023, Albert dismissed Claude Palmero, the manager of the Prince of Monaco's assets who had been serving for over two decades.
+In June 2023, Albert dismissed Claude Palmero, the manager of the Prince of Monaco's assets who had served for over two decades.
 Albert said of the decision, "I exercised my right to choose the asset manager of my choice.
 Events have shown how much this decision was the right one."
-Palmero proceeded to sue Albert for €1 million and leaked information of the palace's spending to the French media.
+Palmero proceeded to sue Albert for €1 million and leaked information about the palace's spending to the French media.